How To Grow Watermelon: Summer’s Bounty

 Be sure that you make the switch, though!
 If you stick with the high-nitrogen fertilizer, your vines will continue to bolt everywhere, but you may not produce much if any fruit at all.
 And the whole point of growing watermelon is to eat it, right?

 The best way to grow watermelons is from clean watermelon seeds.
 Plants grown from seed are typically healthier and have more vigor than those which aren’t.
-In addition, you can use a seed treatment such as beneficial mycorrhizae or other seed inoculant that way if you’d like.
+In addition, you can use a seed treatment such as beneficial mycorrhizae or another seed inoculant that way if you’d like.

 Watermelon can also be grown from cuttings.
 You will need to examine your vine and take a cutting just past one of its leaf nodes.
 Ideally, you need a 9-12″ cutting.
-Place your cutting into sterile potting mix, burying at least a couple inches of the vine.
+Place your cutting into sterile potting mix, burying at least a couple of inches of the vine.

 Keep the soil moist, but not wet, and ensure it remains in the 70-degree range.
 Also, keep your cutting out of direct sunlight until it starts to actively grow again, at which point it has developed roots.

 Cuttings may have difficulty fruiting if they’re taken too late in the season.
 It’s usually far easier to just grow from seed in the first place.

 Watermelons are notoriously finicky when it comes to transplanting.
 As these plants put down a sizeable taproot, it can start to coil around the inside of the pot and cause the plant to become rootbound quickly, which complicates transplants.

 I highly recommend planting any watermelon seeds you wish to pre-start in a plantable pot, such as a pot made of peat or coconut coir.
 You can gently cut the bottom of the pot just before planting to allow easy access for the roots to stretch out.